Use a Python wheel file in a Databricks job

 Next steps

-To learn more about creating and running Databricks jobs, see Create and run Databricks Jobs.
+To learn more about creating and running Databricks jobs, see Schedule and orchestrate workflows.